Nationwide Birth Injury Lawyers & Attorneys in San Diego CA

 - Delivering large babies with unusually high birth weights.
 This is most likely caused by diabetes in mothers who are very overweight.

-- Mother’s pelvic opening being too small to allow shoulders to fit.
+- Mother’s pelvic opening is too small to allow shoulders to fit.

 Some factors that could increase your baby’s chance of shoulder dystocia are: